Sarah Jessica Parker: Production work

 Parker runs a production company, Pretty Matches, which has created content for HBO and other channels since 2009.
 She founded the company in 2005 with Alison Benson, following an introduction from her agent Kevin Huvane.
 Through it, they produced the series Divorce (2016–2019) and the film Here and Now (2018).
 The company aims to increase female representation in media production.

 In 2025, Parker served as an executive producer on the documentary The Librarians focusing on librarians combating book banning in the United States.
-In May 2025, Parker received the PEN/Audible Literary Service Award from PEN America at a gala in New York City, being called an “indispensable defender” of the freedom to read, both for this documentary and "for uplifting underrepresented voices through her own publishing imprint SJP Lit."
+In May 2025, Parker received the PEN/Audible Literary Service Award from PEN America at a gala in New York City, being called an "indispensable defender" of the freedom to read, both for this documentary and "for uplifting underrepresented voices through her own publishing imprint SJP Lit."
+In 2026, Parker produced Bang My Box: The Robin Byrd Story directed by Jyllian Gunther and Stephanie Schwam revolving around the life and career of Robin Byrd for HBO Documentary Films.

 Books and wine

 In October 2016, Parker announced an imprint with Crown Publishing Group, SJP for Hogarth, and in 2017, her partnership with American Library Association (ALA) to create Book Club Central, a new online platform that will provide reading resources, including recommendations, expert-curated book lists, and other content for book clubs and readers.
 In June 2023, she partnered with an independent publisher Zando to create her own imprint, SJP Lit.

 In 2019, Parker entered into a collaboration partnership with New Zealand winery Invivo & Co to produce a range of wines.
 Together each year they produce a vintage, award-winning Invivo X, Sarah Jessica Parker Sauvignon Blanc, from Marlborough New Zealand; and the Invivo X, Sarah Jessica Parker Rosé from Provence.

 In 2025, Parker was one of the judges for the 2025 Booker Prize.